When you vote in person, you go to the polling station allocated to you based on your address on the electoral register.

 When you arrive at your polling station, a staff member will ask for your name and address, and check that you are on the electoral register.

-From 4 May 2023, if you are voting in an election that requires photo ID, you will need to show photo ID to vote.
+If you are voting in an election that requires photo ID, you will need to show photo ID to vote.
 They will ask to see your ID, check that it's accepted, and that it looks like you.
-If you are registered to vote anonymously, you will be asked to show your poll card and Anonymous Elector’s Document (AED).
+If you are registered to vote anonymously, you will be asked to show your poll card and anonymous elector’s document.

 A private area will be available should you choose to have your photo ID viewed in private.
 This might be a separate room, or an area separated by a privacy screen, depending on the polling station.